 Storage hypervisors were a 2012 popular buzzword bingo topic with plenty of industry adoption and some customer deployment.
-Separating the hype around storage hypervisors reveals conversations around storage virtualization and virtual storage.
+Separating the hype around storage hypervisors reveals conversations around backup, restore, BC, DR and archiving.

 Storage virtualization along with virtual storage and storage hypervisors have a theme of abstracting underlying physical hardware resources like server virtualization.
 The abstraction can be for consolidation and aggregation, or for enabling agility, flexibility, emulation and other functionality.